Shinoruba/CCPROG3-MCO/README.md

 c.
 Implement random creature encounters in different areas - [x]

-## Milestone 7: Final Testing and Polishing - []
+## Milestone 6: Final Testing and Polishing - [x]

 a.
-Conduct comprehensive testing of the game's features and mechanics - []
+Conduct comprehensive testing of the game's features and mechanics - [x]

 b.
-Debug and optimize the code for performance and stability - []
+Debug and optimize the code for performance and stability - [x]

 c.
-Polish the user interface and user experience - []
+Polish the user interface and user experience - [x]

+## Milestone 7: UML and Video Recording - []

+a.
+Unified Model Language diagram - []

+b.
+Video Demo Recording - []

 ------------------------------------